Letters from Lodi

 Recently, however, Mettler Family Vineyards has also come out with two vineyard-designate Zinfandels, a 2019 Mettler Family HGM Vineyard Lodi Zinfandel ($38) and a 2019 Mettler Family Steacy Ranch Lodi Zinfandel ($38).
 "Simple winemaking," is how Mettler Family winemaker Adam Mettler describes his approach to these two bottlings.
 "The plan was to treat them with fewer inputs, and make it more about the vineyard other than the wine... low oak, no blending, no major adjustments."

-Also unlike the other Michael David Zinfandels, the DeLuca Vineyard bottling is a purer style of Lodi Zinfandel: Marketly lighter, softer, silker and perkier in feel, coming across as "feminine" despite a robust 15% alcohol; its low key aroma planted pointedly within the varietal's red fruit spectrum (cherry/raspberry), underscored by barely noticeable, nuanced oak qualities.
-Is this a sign of the future for this well established brand?
+Also unlike the other Michael David Zinfandels, the DeLuca Vineyard bottling is a purer style of Lodi Zinfandel: Marketly lighter, softer, silkier, and perkier in feel, coming across as "feminine" despite a robust 15% alcohol; its low-key aroma planted pointedly within the varietal's red fruit spectrum (cherry/raspberry), underscored by barely noticeable, nuanced oak qualities.
+Is this a sign of the future for this well-established brand?
 Probably not—why fix what "ain't broken?"
 But the fact that this bottling even exists is, if anything, a sign of the times.
-There are now more Lodi Zinfandels made to taste like they come from Lodi and less like Zinfandels that could come from anywhere.
+There are now more Lodi Zinfandels made to taste as they come from Lodi and fewer like Zinfandels that could come from anywhere.

 Roundup of current Lodi Zinfandels